DevMBS/CRTClient/README.md

 ## <a name="bots"></a> Bots on the social networks and messengers
 <br/>
 Bots on the social networks is an example of what you can do based on our project.
-They has the main functionality of our website and The Clover Rescue Team is still working on their features.<br/><br/>
+They have the main functionality of our website and The Clover Rescue Team is still working on their features.<br/><br/>

 <p float = "left">
 <img src='./assets/readme/bot3.jpg' width= '200px'>